kastork/open-dis7-source-generator/README.md

 On a command line in the root of this project, type.

-`./gradlew MakeDistribution`
+`./gradlew build`

-Or, in your favorite IDE, VS Code, emacs or Vim create a gradle run configuration invokes the `MakeDistribution` task.
+Or, in your favorite IDE, VS Code, emacs or Vim create a gradle run configuration invokes the `build` task.

 > Note: If you find that the build is running out of memory,
 > you can adjust it in the file, `gradle.properties`.